Last Updated: 18/02/2026

 Ideally the board running as MASTERCLOCK_ON should always be on so I use the board that connects my layout to DCC EX as the trains won't run wothout it.

-The following line must be uncommented in user_setup.h
+The following line must be uncommented in nowrail_user_setup.h

 #define MASTERCLOCK_ON //this board is the master clock and will send out a broadcast to sync all other boards

 Time Functions nowRail has a built in layout time clock.
-Thes speed of the clock can be accelerated or stopped as required.
+Thes speed of the clock can be accelerated, stopped or set to specific times as required.

 void sendClockSpeedChange(byte clockSpeed); This sets the speed of the layout clock.
 Accepted values are 0 (stopped) to 255 (255 seconds per real world second).